CSolution Project Format

 The packs: node can be specified in the *.csolution.yml file allows you to:

-• Add specific software packs optional with a version specification.
+- Add specific software packs that are optional with version specifications.

 Notes